AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * DURATION: The duration of the activity in minutes.
 * DISTANCE: The distance of the activity in meters.
 It must be a positive number.
 * DATETIME: The date and time of the start of the activity.
 It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+* ELEVATION: The elevation gain of a run or cycle in meters.
+It must be a number.
+* STYLE: The style of the swim.
+It must be one of the following: freestyle, backstroke, breaststroke, butterfly.

 **Examples:**

 * `add-activity Morning Run duration/01:00:00 distance/10000 datetime/2021-09-01 06:00`
 * `add-cycle Evening Ride duration/02:00:00 distance/20000 datetime/2021-09-01 18:00 elevation/1000`
+* `add-swim Evening Swim duration/01:00:00 distance/1000 datetime/2023-10-16 20:00 style/freestyle`

 ### Deleting Activities: